 CDIC Corporate Plan Summary released

-CDIC is a federal Crown corporation that contributes to the stability of the Canadian financial system by providing deposit insurance against the loss of eligible deposits at member institutions in the event of failure.
-CDIC protects close to $750 billion of savings held by its member institutions which include banks, federally regulated credit unions as well as loan and trust companies and associations governed by the Cooperative Credit Associations Act that take deposits.
-CDIC is funded by premiums paid by member institutions and does not receive public funds to operate.
+CDIC is a federal Crown corporation established in 1967 to protect the savings of Canadians, and we contribute to financial stability by safeguarding over $770 billion in deposits.
+As resolution authority, we are responsible for handling the failure of any of our members, from the smallest to the largest.
+Our members include banks, federally regulated credit unions as well as loan and trust companies and associations governed by the Cooperative Credit Associations Act that take deposits.
+We are funded by premiums paid by member institutions and do not receive public funds to operate.

 – 30 –